ray-project/ray/doc/source/memory-management.rst

 When Ray starts, it queries the available memory on a node / container not reserved for Redis and the object store or being used by other applications.
 This is considered "available memory" that actors and tasks can request memory out of.
 You can also set ``available_memory=<bytes>`` on Ray init to tell Ray explicitly how much memory is available.

-To tell the Ray scheduler a task or actor requires a certain amount of free memory to run, set the ``memory`` argument.
+To tell the Ray scheduler a task or actor requires a certain amount of available memory to run, set the ``memory`` argument.
 The Ray scheduler will then reserve the specified amount of available memory during scheduling, similar to how it handles CPU and GPU resources:

 .. code-block:: python

-  # reserve 500MB of free memory to place this task
+  # reserve 500MB of available memory to place this task
   @ray.remote(memory=500 * 1024 * 1024)
   def some_function(x):
       pass

-  # reserve 2.5GB of free memory to place this actor
+  # reserve 2.5GB of available memory to place this actor
   @ray.remote(memory=2500 * 1024 * 1024)
   class SomeActor(object):
       def __init__(self, a, b):